Blood pressure and stroke

 Your blood pressure reading is expressed with two numbers; for example, 120/80.
 Blood pressure varies to meet your body’s needs.
 If your blood pressure is consistently above 140/90 mmHg (or 130/80 mmHg if you have diabetes) it is important you discuss with your doctor and consider your other risk factors.

 If the reading is high, your doctor may measure your blood pressure on a number of occasions.
 You may be asked to monitor your blood pressure at home.
 Talk to your doctor about what is best for you.

 What causes high blood pressure?

 High blood pressure is the leading modifiable risk factor for stroke and the most preventable cause of stroke worldwide.
 Major contributors to high blood pressure include:

 - A family history of high blood pressure.

-- Age (blood pressure can rise as people get older).
+- Age (blood pressure can increase with age).

-- Men are more likely to have high blood pressure than women.
+- Gender (men are more likely to have high blood pressure than women).